silvanog0510/-Getting-and-Cleaning-Data-Course-Project/README.md

 Next, the 'Activity_ID' numbers are changed to more descriptive titles (which are contained in the 'activity_labels.txt' file).

+Next, the variable/columns names are changed to be more descriptive.

 Lastly, a second tidy data set ('df_means') is created that is a data frame containing the means for each of the 66 'mean' and 'std' measurements, grouped by 'Subject_ID' and by 'Activity_ID' for a total of 180 rows, 68 columns.
 There is one row for every unique combination of 'Subject_ID' and 'Activity_ID'.